UjjwalGitter/CareZone/README.md

 A good amount of effort has been put to create a vivid and best in class #uidesign 😇

-Built on one of the best #Android Architecture, i.e MVVM , LiveData, SQLite, ViewModel, Room library, Services. #lottie #animations, xml & Java.
+Built using
+Languages: JAVA, XML
+1. Android Architecture, i.e MVVM
+2. LiveData
+3. SQLite
+4. ViewModel
+4. Room Persistence library
+5. lottie animations

 Link to the demo video: https://lnkd.in/dFt44ww

 ![semizayn](https://user-images.githubusercontent.com/43453065/89868467-79b7f180-dbd0-11ea-818f-a826a4ce70cb.png)